Last Updated on May 18, 2022 by Grow with Bovees

-The Roundup Concentrate Poison Ivy Plus Tough Brush Killer combines two powerful ingredients: glyphosate and triclopyr.
-These active ingredients penetrate the leaves, stems, and roots of the toughest brush and weeds, killing them down to the ground.
+The Roundup Concentrate Poison Ivy Plus Tough Brush Killer has a concentrated formula of two ingredients: glyphosate and triclopyr.
+These active ingredients penetrate the leaves, stems, and roots of the toughest weeds, killing them down to the ground.

 Once applied, this is then rainproof in just half an hour and gives visible results within 24 hours.
-If you do not see the results that you wanted after four weeks, give them a second application.
+If you do not see the results that you wanted after four weeks, give the tough plants a second application of the weed killer.
 You should make sure that they are thoroughly saturated.

-As with all brush killers, you need to be careful when using the product close to flower beds and vegetable plots.
-This brush killer will kill anything that it touches, which is great for weeds but not for your plants and flowers.
+As with most brush killers, you need to be careful when using the product close to flower beds and vegetable plots.
+This product will kill plants and anything that it touches, which is great for weeds but not for your plants and flowers.

-- Kills brush and weed to the ground.
+- Kills brush and broadleaf weeds to the ground.

 - Rainproof in 30 minutes.

 - Pressure release cap keeps vapor away.

 - Easy to mix and apply in the Roundup sprayer.

 - Can take longer than 24 hours to see results.

 BrushTox Brush Killer with Triclopyr—Most Powerful